 For the outlawed sports betting market, things are pretty different.
 Bookmakers operate in a ‘black market’, avoiding any publicity.
 They operate in secret and in laissez-faire.
 In this environment, you can never know whether a sports betting firm is legit or not.
 It is difficult to determine the owners and those who run the betting companies since no one wants to have their credentials associated with illegal gambling.

 Players on the other end find it quite tricky.
 It is tough to make deposits and withdrawals, though gaming enthusiasts will still find a way.
 These players have nowhere to run and in most cases, they are ripped off by rogue and unregulated operators.
 Online sports betting in an unregulated sports betting market is more accessible but harsh for players since consumer protection laws or local regulations do not apply.

 Sports Betting in a Legal and Regulated Market

-A well-regulated market means that the government of the land is effective at protecting the consumers.
+A well-regulated market means that the government is effective at protecting consumers.
 Some governments will, however, overregulate and overtax the industry.
 Sports betting regulations ought to have a balance to avoid going too far.
-Overregulation limits the betting companies, thus creating monopolies in the sector, and players lack the freedom of choosing bookmakers.
-This forces players to bet at unlicensed foreign sites.
+Overregulation limits the betting companies, thus creating monopolies in the sector, and players lack the freedom to choose sportsbooks.
+This may force players to bet at unlicensed foreign sites.